 How Do I Get Involved?

 Training runs annually every September/October and sometimes in January/February.
-Please contact us by email at email@example.com for details about our next training.
+Please contact us by email at email@example.com or check out our event on Facebook for details about our next training.

 Where is the SACOMSS Office?